seanalford/ABP-HelpDesk/HelpDeskEntities.md

 | * | Tags          | string                   |      | 500  | Acme Product, V5.8, Connection   |
 |   | Solution      | string                   |      | 2000 | Turned device on connect OK      |

-- Would be nice if you could select multipl tags from a list.
+- Would be nice if you could select multiple tags from a list.
-- Maybe add a steps to reproduce property.
+- Maybe add steps to reproduce property.
 - Maybe add a trouble shooting checklist.

 ##### Ticket : FullAuditedAggregateRoot